go-eden/slf4go/README.md

 ```

 Above code setup global level to be `WARN`, so `INFO` log will be ignored,
-there should have other way to config different logger's level,
+there should have other way to config different loggers' level,
 it based on which `Driver` you use.

 You can check the specified level was enabled or not like this: